-We believe that the limited amount of capital available to the middle-market companies, coupled with the desire of these companies for flexible sources of capital, creates an attractive investment environment for PennantPark Investment.
+We believe that the limited amount of capital available to the middle-market companies, coupled with the desire of these companies for flexible sources of capital, creates an attractive investment environment for us.

 - We believe middle-market companies have faced increasing difficulty in raising debt through the capital markets.
 While many middle-market companies were formerly able to raise funds by issuing high-yield bonds, we believe this approach to financing has become more difficult as institutional investors have sought to invest in larger, more liquid offerings.
 We believe this has made it harder for middle-market companies to raise funds by issuing high-yield debt securities. - We believe middle-market companies have faced difficulty raising debt in private markets.
 Banks, finance companies, hedge funds and CLO funds have withdrawn capital from the middle-market resulting in opportunities for alternative funding sources. - We believe that the current credit market dislocation for middle-market companies improves the risk-adjusted returns of our investments.
 In the current credit environment, market participants have reduced lending to middle-market and non-investment grade borrowers.
 As a result, there is less competition in our market, more conservative capital structures, higher yields and stronger covenants. - We believe there is a large pool of uninvested private equity capital likely to seek to combine their capital with sources of debt capital to complete private investments.
 We expect that private equity firms will continue to be active investors in middle-market companies.
 These private equity funds generally seek to leverage their investments by combining their capital with senior secured loans and/or mezzanine debt provided by other sources, and we believe that our capital is well-positioned to partner with such equity investors.
-We expect such activity to be funded by the substantial amounts of private equity capital that have been raised in recent years. - We believe there is substantial supply of opportunities resulting from refinancing.
-A high volume of financings were completed between the years 2004 and 2007, which will mature in the next few years.
-This supply of opportunities coupled with a lack of demand offers attractive risk-adjusted returns to investors.
+We expect such activity to be funded by the substantial amounts of private equity capital that have been raised in recent years. - We believe there is a substantial supply of opportunities.
+A high volume of financings will come due in the next few years.
+Additionally, we believe that demand for debt financing from middle-market companies will remain strong because these companies will continue to require credit to refinance existing debt, to support growth initiatives and to finance acquisitions.
+We believe the combination of strong demand by middle-market companies and the reduced supply of credit described above should increase lending opportunities for us.
+We believe this supply of opportunities coupled with lack of demand offers attractive risk-adjusted returns to investors.